robert17/iotf-rtd/docs/reference/device_model.rst

 ===============================================================================

 The device model describes the metadata and management characteristics of a device.
-The device database in the Internet of Things Foundation is the master source of device information.
+The device database in the Watson IoT platform is the master source of device information.
 Applications and managed devices are able to send updates to the database such as a location or the progress of a firmware update.
-Once these updates are received by the Internet of Things Foundation, the device database is updated, making the information available to applications.
+Once these updates are received by the Watson IoT platform, the device database is updated, making the information available to applications.

 .. note:: With the exception of the management extension, the entire device model